ApplicationCraft/applicationcraft.com/source/developers/user-guide/scripting-apis/client-api/widget-functions/getparentwidget.html.markdown

 <td width="22">
 </td>
 <td width="722">
-the Name or GUID of the Widget or a [Widget Object](/developers/user-guide/scripting-apis/client-api/objects-titbits/widget-object)
+  the Name or GUID of the Widget or a <a href="/developers/user-guide/scripting-apis/client-api/objects-titbits/widget-object">Widget Object</a>

 </td>
 </tr>